princeton-sns/Scylla-PORT/README.md

     xxx:/local/Scylla-PORT/eval-control/data_proc

 ## 6. Other Notes
-6.1 If the repository has to be cloned to a place different from /local/, e.g., /foo/, then the variable "local_dir" needs to be updated accordingly in the following file:
+6.1 If the repository has to be cloned to a place different from /local/, e.g., /foo/, then the variable "local_dir" needs to be updated accordingly in the following 2 files:

     /foo/Scylla-PORT/eval-control/parameters.bash
+    /foo/Scylla-PORT/eval-control/scylla-BASE.yaml  (lines 31 and 36)

 6.2 When the experiment is running, detailed logs are output to the screen, e.g.,

     Nodes up and normal: